-New York is one of the most fascinating, exciting and cultural city in the world.
+New York is one of the most fascinating, exciting and cultural cities in the world.
 Within the 20 square miles that comprise Manhattan can be found some of the world’s greatest museums, shops and restaurants, as well as a spectacular skyline that’s known the world over.
 It is also referred to as the ‘Big Apple’.
 The city stands tall with its many impressive skyscrapers and statues.
-It has a unique fast paced atmosphere that shouldn’t be missed.
+It has a unique fast-paced atmosphere that shouldn’t be missed.

 Depending on which sides of the city you want to stay in, there 3 international airports – John F. Kennedy International Airport (JFK) in Southern Queens, Newark Liberty International Airport (EWR) in New Jersey, and LaGuardia Airport (LGA) in Northern Queens.
 At least 6 flights serving from London to New York everyday.

-You can visit New York anytime of the year depending on the budget and the weather preference.
-For a budget conscious traveller cheapest time to visit would be on weekends from mid-January to the end of February but temperature is fairly cold.
+You can visit New York at any time of the year depending on the budget and the weather preference.
+For a budget conscious traveller cheapest time to visit would be on weekends from mid-January to the end of February but the temperature is fairly cold.
 If you prefer warm weather and want to avoid overwhelming tourist then the best time would be from April to June and September to early November.
-By using this great flight calendar tools you can find a cheapest flight price during the year.
+By using this great flight calendar tools you can find the cheapest flight price during the year.

-If you’re bringing kids, then not all hotels in New York can of course, open their doors to welcome you.
-So while booking hotel do not forget to check out hotel facilities and see what best suits to your plan and budget.
+If you’re bringing kids, then not all hotels in New York can, of course, open their doors to welcome you.
+So while booking a hotel do not forget to check out hotel facilities and see what best suits for your plan and budget.
 Take extra care with what is termed as affordable in New York City may not be affordable in your vocabulary.

 The City has one of the well-connected public transportation systems.
 With 472 subway stations, the New York City subway is one of the largest, oldest and busiest subway systems in the world.
-It’s operates twenty four hours a day across 36 lines, and serves four out of five of New York’s boroughs.
+It operates twenty-four hours a day across 36 lines and serves four out of five of New York’s boroughs.

 The iconic Yellow Taxi is certainly another popular way to get around in the City.
 A taxi shows it’s availability by illuminating the yellow light.
-An alternatives to the yellow taxi, includes ride-sharing services such as Uber or Lyft.
-They are generally much cheaper option to Yellow Taxi and can be booked in advance through their respective apps.
+An alternative to the yellow taxi includes ride-sharing services such as Uber or Lyft.
+They are generally a much cheaper option to Yellow Taxi and can be booked in advance through their respective apps.